 • 244

-In various fields of knowledge, everything is changing so quickly now that even specialists do not keep up with the changes, let alone ordinary citizens.
-Therefore, under the heading "What's new?" every week we hear from scientists, doctors and other professionals about how their fields of activity are changing and what these changes mean for mere mortals.
+In various fields of knowledge, everything is now changing so quickly that even specialists cannot keep up with the changes, let alone ordinary citizens.
+Therefore, in the section “What’s new?”
+Every week we learn from scientists, doctors and other professionals about how their fields are changing and what those changes mean for mere mortals.

-In this practically last issue of our medical detective, The Village correspondent Alexandra Sheveleva met with Svetlana Yureneva, MD, Leading Researcher at the Department of Gynecological Endocrinology of the Scientific Center for Obstetrics, Gynecology and Perinatology named after V. I. Kulakov of the Ministry of Health of the Russian Federation.
-It may seem that this issue is only for women, but we kindly ask all our readers to read this interview - regardless of gender, race, religious beliefs and sexual experience.
+In this almost final issue of our medical detective story, The Village correspondent Alexandra Sheveleva met with Svetlana Yureneva, Doctor of Medical Sciences, leading researcher at the Department of Gynecological Endocrinology at the Scientific Center for Obstetrics, Gynecology and Perinatology named after V. I. Kulakov of the Ministry of Health of the Russian Federation.
+It may seem that this issue is only for women, but we urge all our readers to read this interview - regardless of gender, race, religious beliefs or sexual experience.

-- I must admit that even adult educated people know regrettably little about contraception.
-Hormonal contraception in Russia is still treated with distrust.
+- It must be admitted that even educated adults know sadly little about contraception.
+Hormonal contraception in Russia is still viewed with distrust.

-Before starting a conversation about modern contraceptives, I would like to give an understanding of what is happening in the modern world with women.
-Women began to care more about their education, about their careers, they marry later and, accordingly, the issue of implementing the reproductive function is postponed until the age of 30-35 and older.
-But from the point of view of biology, nothing has changed in the female body (evolution does not happen so quickly) and the best age for the birth of the first child is still 20-25 years old (up to 30).
-Therefore, when a woman postpones a decision to a later date, we have to deal with the problems that a woman has accumulated throughout her life.
+Before we start talking about modern contraceptives, I would like to give an understanding of what is happening to women in the modern world.
+Women have begun to care more about their education, their careers, they get married later and, accordingly, the issue of implementing their reproductive function is postponed until the age of 30–35 and older.
+But from the point of view of biology, nothing has changed in the female body (evolution does not happen so quickly) and the best age for the birth of the first child is still 20–25 years old (up to 30).
+Therefore, when a woman postpones a decision until later, we have to deal with the problems that the woman has accumulated throughout her life.
 Secondly, life expectancy has changed.
-Today, a woman lives long enough, but the reproductive period has not changed.
+Today a woman lives quite a long time, but her reproductive period has not changed.
 Previously, women began to give birth after they matured (at 18–20 years old) and had three to five children.
-This means that the number of periods and ovulations in women was limited: the woman was either pregnant or lactating.
-During pregnancy and lactation, the egg does not mature in women, this is the time of "rest" of the ovaries.
-Very few women recover their menstrual cycle and ovulation while breastfeeding.
+This means that the number of menstruation and ovulation in women was limited: the woman was either pregnant or lactating.
+During pregnancy and lactation, women’s eggs do not mature; this is the time for the ovaries to “rest.”
+In very few women, the menstrual cycle and ovulation are restored during breastfeeding.
 For most, ovulation does not occur due to very high levels of the hormone prolactin, which is responsible for milk synthesis.
-Now watch: age of menarche ( start of menstruation. - Approx. ed.) - 12 years old (from 11 to 14 years old).
+Now look: age at menarche ( the beginning of menstruation. - Approx. edit.) - 12 years (from 11 to 14 years).

-- Is it true that now girls mature earlier?
+- Is it true that girls mature earlier now?

-There is such a trend.
-Maturity is closely related to height and weight, especially weight.
-Thin girls have periods later; those who are obese - earlier (more adipose tissue and more estrogens).
+There is such a tendency.
+Maturation is closely related to height and weight, especially weight.
+Thin girls get their periods later; in those who are obese, earlier (more adipose tissue and more estrogen).
 So what's the problem?
-A woman is mature, but she does not realize her reproductive function, does not use contraceptives that block ovulation, lives a normal life, can have several abortions before she decides to become pregnant (and we understand that abortion has a very serious effect on reproductive function).
-This means that her ovaries do not rest at all.
+A woman has matured, but she does not realize her reproductive function, does not use contraceptives that block ovulation, lives an ordinary life, and can have several abortions before she decides to get pregnant (and we understand that termination of pregnancy has a very serious impact on reproductive function).
+This means that her ovaries are not resting at all.
 And such a woman has a potentially greater risk of getting many diseases of the female sphere: uterine fibroids, endometriosis (especially if she had abortions), benign diseases of the mammary glands.
-If she does not use condoms, with a large number of sexual partners, the risk of acquiring sexually transmitted infections is high.
+If she does not use condoms, with a large number of sexual partners, there is a high risk of acquiring sexually transmitted infections.
 All these problems accumulate with age.
 And when a woman decides to realize her reproductive function, it may turn out that there are problems.

-- Do I understand correctly that the ovaries rest at a time when a woman is pregnant or breastfeeding?
+- Do I understand correctly that the ovaries rest while a woman is pregnant or breastfeeding?

 Yes, because the egg does not mature.
-At the beginning of the cycle, the follicle matures, estrogens are produced, after which the follicle ruptures, an egg is released from it, which travels to the abdominal cavity.
-If it meets with a sperm, it enters the uterus through the tubes and is already there, fertilized, attached.
-In the place where the egg was released in the ovary, a corpus luteum is formed, which produces the hormone progesterone.
+At the beginning of the cycle, the follicle matures, estrogens are produced, after which the follicle ruptures, an egg is released from it, which travels into the abdominal cavity.
+If it meets a sperm, it enters the uterus through the tubes and there, already fertilized, attaches.
+In the place where the egg is released in the ovary, the corpus luteum is formed, which produces the hormone progesterone.
 It transforms the lining of the uterus and prepares it for pregnancy.
 If pregnancy does not occur, this endometrium is shed and menstruation occurs.
 This is a normal cycle.
-If a woman is pregnant, there are no conditions for the maturation of the next follicle, the ovaries rest and therefore are not injured.
-The fact is that the rupture of the egg and its release into the abdominal cavity is always an ovarian injury, which increases the risk of endometriosis and ovarian cancer.
-It's not useful.
-Nature did not foresee for many years (from 20 to 30 years, for example) monthly ovulation.
-Menstruation is generally not always desirable: due to injury to the ovary, and due to the fact that menstrual blood can be thrown through the tubes into the abdominal cavity and, theoretically, the risk of developing endometriosis increases.
-As a result of such work of the ovaries without “rest”, disorders may occur, for example, functional ovarian cysts, which not only cause pain, but also apoplexy, and then women with severe pain are admitted to hospitals.
+If a woman is pregnant, there are no conditions for the next follicle to mature; the ovaries rest and are therefore not injured.
+The fact is that the rupture of an egg and its release into the abdominal cavity is always an injury to the ovaries, which increases the risk of endometriosis and ovarian cancer.
+It's not helpful.
+Nature did not provide for monthly ovulation for many years (from 20 to 30 years, for example).
+Menstruation is not always desirable at all: due to injury to the ovary, and due to the fact that there may be reflux of menstrual blood through the tubes into the abdominal cavity and theoretically increases the risk of developing endometriosis.
+As a result of such work of the ovaries without “rest,” disorders can occur, for example, functional ovarian cysts, which not only cause pain, but also apoplexy, and then women with severe pain are admitted to hospitals.

-- The worst thing is that it happens even to young girls.
+- The worst thing is that this happens even to young girls.

-That's right, because the process is broken.
+Correct, because the process is disrupted.
 What is a functional cyst?
-When the follicle does not rupture at the right time, it begins to grow, produces a lot of estrogens, and then this cyst can rupture.
-Due to anatomical features, cysts in the right ovary are more likely to rupture.
-This functioning of the ovaries without rest is not physiological, so the pharmaceutical industry has come up with an ingenious solution.
+When the follicle does not rupture at the right time, it begins to grow, produces a lot of estrogen, and then this cyst can rupture.
+Due to anatomical features, cysts in the right ovary rupture more often.
+This functioning of the ovaries without rest is not physiological, so the pharmaceutical industry has proposed an ingenious solution.
 We understand that life has changed: we can encourage women to give birth young, but if a woman is postponing the birth of her first child, then the most correct thing is to use contraception, which will turn off ovulation.

 From the point of view of the physiology of the female body, this is perhaps the most correct approach.
 Combined oral contraceptives block the maturation of the egg and prevent the follicle from growing.
-And this is a real prevention of functional cysts.
+And this is real prevention of functional cysts.
 Secondly, these contraceptives allow the ovaries to rest.
-This, of course, is not a chemical pregnancy, but the state closest to this situation.
-Therefore, the recommended duration of taking contraceptives is at least a year and a half, because pregnancy lasts for nine months and lactation lasts for about nine months.
+This, of course, is not a chemical pregnancy, but the closest state to this situation.
+Therefore, the recommended duration of taking contraceptives is at least one and a half years, because pregnancy lasts nine months and lactation lasts about nine months.

 About egg reserves

-At what age do you recommend starting hormonal contraceptives?
+- At what age do you recommend starting to take hormonal contraceptives?

-It depends on when a woman begins to live sexually.
-Hormonal form of contraception is preferred for many women.
-There is another important point that women who are going to delay the birth of a child should be aware of: we are all born with a different ovarian reserve (the number of eggs in the ovaries).
-One can afford to give birth both at 35 and 40, while at the other, at the age of 30, he is already exhausted.
-Then we can't do anything.
+It depends on when a woman becomes sexually active.
+The hormonal form of contraception is preferable for many women.
+There is another important point that women who are planning to delay the birth of a child should be aware of: we are all born with different ovarian reserve (the number of eggs in the ovaries).
+One can afford to give birth at 35 or 40, while the other is already exhausted at 30 years old.
+Then there is nothing we can do.

-- And I thought that they all had the same - about 250 thousand.
+- And I thought that they all had the same amount - about 250 thousand.

-For most, this reserve is large and begins to be depleted during life, but some women are initially born with a very low reserve.
-Therefore, we recommend young people to be tested for anti-Mullerian hormone, which is an indicator of this ovarian reserve.
-So they can understand what they have with reproduction and whether they can afford to postpone the birth of their first child until later.
-I have had cases in practice when in girls at the age of 20 the anti-mullerian hormone was so low that problems had already begun.
-We have two of the most important markers for assessing ovarian reserve - anti-mullerian hormone and counting the number of follicles according to ultrasound diagnostics.
-All this is absolutely accessible, but it allows you to program a woman's life and not face a problem when at the age of 20 we can no longer do anything.
-If the reserve is small, then you urgently need to become pregnant, give birth, or use new approaches: before the age of 20–25, take tissue from the cortical substance of the ovaries in order to get something out of it later.
-We have already learned how to freeze embryos, eggs, but what is even better and even more promising is to take a little ovarian cortex.
-True, after 25 years it makes no sense to do this.
-It is believed that only 1% of women have a low ovarian reserve, but I think that now there are more of them.
+For most, this reserve is large and begins to be used up throughout life, but some women are initially born with a very low reserve.
+Therefore, we recommend that young people take tests for anti-Mullerian hormone, which is an indicator of this ovarian reserve.
+This way they will be able to understand what is going on with their reproduction and whether they can afford to postpone the birth of their first child until later.
+I have had cases in practice when girls at the age of 20 had such low levels of anti-Mullerian hormone that problems had already begun.
+We have two of the most important markers for assessing the ovarian reserve of the ovaries - anti-Mullerian hormone and counting the number of follicles according to ultrasound diagnostics.
+This is all absolutely accessible, but it allows us to program a woman’s life and not face the problem when at 20 we can no longer do anything.
+If the reserve is small, then you urgently need to get pregnant, give birth, or use new approaches: before the age of 20–25, take tissue from the ovarian cortex in order to get something from it later.
+We have already learned to freeze embryos and eggs, but what is even better and even more promising is to take a little ovarian cortex.
+True, after 25 years there is no point in doing this.
+It is believed that only 1% of women have low ovarian reserve, but I think there are more of them now.

 - Why?

 There are many factors.
-First, genetic predisposition.
-For girls whose mothers have stopped menstruating early, we recommend that you determine the ovarian reserve.
+Firstly, genetic predisposition.
+For girls whose mothers stopped menstruation early, we recommend that you definitely determine your ovarian reserve.
 The average age of menopause is 45–55 years.
-If a mother's ovaries turn off before the age of 45, her daughter must determine her reserve.
-Secondly, various drugs, smoking, radiation, immune problems adversely affect the ovarian reserve.
+If a mother’s ovaries shut down before the age of 45, her daughter definitely needs to determine her reserve.
+Secondly, various medications, smoking, radiation, and immune problems negatively affect the ovarian reserve.

-It has been proven that in women who smoke, infertility is more common and ovarian function is turned off earlier.
+It has been proven that infertility is more common in women who smoke and ovarian function is switched off earlier.
 After all, germ cells are the most sensitive to any toxic effects.
-Today, combined oral contraceptives, which include both estrogen and progestogen, are the most biologically justified in terms of preventing many gynecological problems.
-In addition, the viscosity of mucus increases, the penetration of pathogenic agents is less likely, which means there are fewer inflammatory diseases.
+Today, combined oral contraceptives, which contain both estrogen and gestagen, are the most biologically justified from the point of view of preventing many gynecological problems.
+In addition, the viscosity of the mucus increases, the likelihood of penetration of pathogenic agents is less, and therefore there are fewer inflammatory diseases.

-Hormonal contraception using combined oral contraceptives is the most effective (98%).
-Someone is afraid of hormones, someone is afraid that they will get better, but women do not gain weight from modern contraceptives (a large number of studies have been conducted).
-We now use other doses, today contraceptives have appeared, which include not synthetic ethinyl estradiol, but estradiol, which is identical in chemical structure to estrogen, which is synthesized in the ovaries of a woman.
+Hormonal contraception using combined oral contraceptives is most effective (98%).
+Some are afraid of hormones, others are afraid that they will gain weight, but modern contraceptives (a large number of studies have been conducted) do not cause women to gain weight.
+We now use other doses, today contraceptives have appeared that contain not synthetic ethinyl estradiol, but estradiol, which is identical in chemical structure to estrogen, which is synthesized in a woman’s ovaries.
 In order for the mucous membrane to be rejected, a certain amount of biologically active substances is produced, and some women are very sensitive to them.
-There are many problems besides contraception that we can help solve.
-For example, painful or heavy periods, migraines during menstruation, acne, hair loss or excessive hair growth.
+There are many problems beyond contraception that we can help solve.
+For example, painful or heavy menstruation, migraines during menstruation, acne, problem of hair loss or excessive hair growth.
 There is a contraceptive that can be used to treat heavy bleeding, containing the same estradiol, identical to natural.

 - Yes, that's understandable.
-But no matter how high the degree of protection against unwanted pregnancy in a contraceptive, it decreases if a person simply forgets to take it according to a certain scheme.
+But no matter how high the degree of protection a contraceptive may have against unwanted pregnancy, it is reduced if a person simply forgets to take it according to a certain regimen.

-In the course of clinical practice, doctors realized that the greatest number of errors and a decrease in the contraceptive effect occurs due to the fact that a woman on a standard regimen (takes a contraceptive for 21 days, then does not take a contraceptive for 7 days) forgets to start taking a new package.
+During clinical practice, doctors realized that the largest number of errors and a decrease in the contraceptive effect occurs due to the fact that a woman on a standard regimen (takes a contraceptive for 21 days, then does not take it for 7 days) forgets to start taking a new package.
 Therefore, now we most often choose contraceptives of a different mode, when there are 28 tablets in a package.
-This is more convenient for a woman, because she does not have to think about taking a break.
-Even if she forgets one pill, it will not greatly affect the effect of the drug.
-There is also a myth that taking hormonal contraceptives can lead to infertility or difficulties with the onset of pregnancy.
-In fact, with the end of the last pill, the effect of the contraceptive ends.
+This is more convenient for a woman because she does not have to think about taking a break.
+Even if she forgets one tablet, this will not greatly interfere with the effect of the drug.
+There is also a myth that taking hormonal contraceptives can lead to infertility or difficulty getting pregnant.
+In fact, when you finish taking the last pill, the effect of the contraceptive ends.
 The last pill and fertility is restored.
-Now they still use such flexible regimens for taking the drug, when a woman can take pills continuously for 120 days and then, when she wants, take a four-day break.
-It is convenient and corresponds to physiology.
-Everything develops, and hormonal contraception too.
+Nowadays they also use such flexible regimens for taking the drug, when a woman can take pills continuously for 120 days and take a four-day break when she wants.
+It is convenient and meets physiology.
+Everything is evolving, and so is hormonal contraception.

 - How to choose a hormonal contraceptive?

-I think that it is necessary to do an ultrasound: now even young girls have problems.
-To pick up contraceptives, no strong special examinations are needed, especially in young people.
-We always evaluate the risks of possible complications when deciding on the choice of contraception, and every gynecologist knows them.
+I believe that it is imperative to do an ultrasound: now even young girls have problems.
+To select contraceptives, no strong special examinations are needed, especially for young people.
+We always assess the risks of possible complications when deciding on the selection of contraception, and every gynecologist knows them.

 About premenstrual syndrome

-- And what is, from a scientific point of view, premenstrual syndrome?
+- What is premenstrual syndrome, from a scientific point of view?

-Premenstrual syndrome is an abnormal reaction of the female body to normal cyclical changes in hormone levels.
+Premenstrual syndrome is an abnormal response of the female body to normal cyclical changes in hormone levels.
 If a woman has problems with premenstrual syndrome, when she swells in the second phase of the cycle, her mood changes - on the one hand, this is bad for her and her loved ones.
 But on the other hand, such a woman should know that everything is fine with her, because she is ovulating.
-Women without ovulation do not have premenstrual syndrome.
+Women who do not ovulate do not have premenstrual syndrome.

 - It turns out that premenstrual syndrome is good.

-Of course, not very good, but it happens only in women with ovulation.
-We now have a contraceptive that, in addition to contraception, has a second indication for use - the treatment of premenstrual syndrome and premenstrual dysphoric disorder (this is a more serious condition).
+Of course, it’s not very good, but it only happens to women who are ovulating.
+Today we have a contraceptive that, in addition to contraception, has a second indication for use - the treatment of premenstrual syndrome and premenstrual dysphoric disorder (this is a more severe condition).
 Its effect has been proven in placebo studies.
-In addition, in women with premenstrual syndrome, fluid is often retained and edema occurs, and this drug prevents fluid retention.
+In addition, women with premenstrual syndrome often experience fluid retention and swelling, and this drug prevents fluid retention.

 - As I understand it, I cannot choose a hormonal contraceptive on my own?

-It must be chosen and prescribed correctly, so we still do not recommend going to the pharmacy and buying it yourself.
-There are a lot of nuances, preparations are different in composition and combinations of ingredients.
-For example, now there are drugs that include folic acid already in its active form, which serves as a prevention of defects in the nervous system of the fetus, and also provides a good mood.
+It needs to be chosen and prescribed correctly, so we still do not recommend going to the pharmacy and buying it yourself.
+There are many nuances; drugs vary in composition and combinations of ingredients.
+For example, there are now drugs that contain folic acid in an active form, which serves to prevent defects in the fetal nervous system and also ensures a good mood.
 (It turned out that in Russia there are many women who have a defect in the enzymes involved in the metabolism of folic acid, so it is not always well absorbed).
 If a woman is pregnant, she is prescribed folic acid.
-But neural tube defects form up to 28 days after conception, when a woman often doesn't know she's pregnant.
+But neural tube defects form until 28 days after conception, when a woman often doesn't know she's pregnant.
 Therefore, our task is to saturate her with folic acid before she becomes pregnant.
 Often women, unfortunately, become pregnant without planning.
 And if she takes contraceptives with folic acid and decides to get pregnant, then the issue of preventing the development of defects will be resolved.
-Today, there are many women who care about feeling good, not getting old, so that menopause does not develop.
+Today there are many women who care about feeling good, not getting old, and not developing menopausal syndrome.

-And we have contraceptives for women over 40 that contain natural-identical estradiol, although these contraceptives can be taken at any age, not just over 40.
-The period when a woman passes from reproductive age to menopause is very difficult: there may be menstrual irregularities, estrogen deficiency, hot flashes, sweating, functional cysts in the ovary.
-By prescribing such a drug, we again solve the whole range of problems: contraception, prevention of cysts, reduction of menstrual blood loss, resolution of menopausal symptoms.
+And we have contraceptives for women after 40, which contain estradiol, identical to natural, although these contraceptives can be taken at any age, not only after 40 years.
+The period when a woman moves from reproductive age to menopause is very difficult: menstrual irregularities, estrogen deficiency, hot flashes, sweating, and functional cysts in the ovary may occur.
+By prescribing such a drug, we again solve the whole range of problems: contraception, prevention of cysts, reduction of menstrual blood loss, solution of menopausal symptoms.
 And body weight does not change.

-Condom effectiveness two times lower than a hormonal contraceptive
+Condom effectiveness twice as low than a hormonal contraceptive

-- This old prejudice, apparently, concerned some first generation of contraception.
+- This old prejudice apparently concerned some of the first generation of contraception.

 Yes, old contraceptives.
-Now we use other dosages and other combinations, especially since contraceptives with estradiol have also appeared, which allows us to select the drug very individually.
-Another woman should understand that taking combined oral contraceptives is a real prevention of endometrial cancer and ovarian cancer.
+Now we use other dosages and other combinations, especially since contraceptives with estradiol have appeared, which allows us to select the drug very individually.
+A woman should also understand that taking combined oral contraceptives is a real prevention of endometrial and ovarian cancer.

-- How many years can I take hormonal contraceptives?
+- How many years can you take hormonal contraceptives?

-We don't have such restrictions today.
-Unfortunately, in Russia, more often than in European countries, gynecologists themselves recommend that a woman take a break from the drug.
-I believe that everything depends on the goals and objectives: if a woman decides to realize her reproductive function, she stops taking contraceptives and becomes pregnant.
-If her plans don't change, what's the point of doing this vacation?
-If we are talking about the risks of hormonal contraception, then the most significant (although it is very rare) is thrombosis.
-And this risk is highest in the first six months of taking contraceptives.
-If we interrupted and started again, then the risk is exactly the same as if we start for the first time.
-In any decision - to start or stop taking contraception - you need to consult a gynecologist.
-The doctor will always tell you what is best to do.
+Today we do not have such restrictions.
+Unfortunately, in Russia more often than in European countries, gynecologists themselves recommend that a woman take a break from the drug.
+I believe that everything depends on goals and objectives: if a woman decides to realize her reproductive function, she stops taking contraceptives and becomes pregnant.
+If her plans don't change, what's the point of taking this vacation?
+If we are talking about the risks of hormonal contraception, the most significant (although it is very rare) is thrombosis.
+And this risk is greatest in the first six months of taking contraceptives.
+If we interrupt and start again, then the risk is exactly the same as if we start for the first time.
+In any decision - about starting or stopping contraception - you should consult a gynecologist.
+The doctor will always tell you what is the best thing to do.

-- The problem is that people do not really like to go to our gynecologists, as well as to other doctors.
+- The problem is that people don’t really like to go to our gynecologists, as well as to other doctors.

 I believe that today gynecologists are completely different.
-This past generation of doctors were hormonophobes, they were afraid of both hormonal contraception and replacement (during menopause) hormonal therapy.
-Today we have so many scientific articles and studies that we already understand exactly what to be afraid of and what not to.
-After talking with a woman at the first visit, we can assign her to one or another group: low risk, high risk, high risk.
+This past generation of doctors were hormonephobes; they were afraid of both hormonal contraception and hormone replacement therapy (during menopause).
+Today we have so many scientific articles and studies that we already understand exactly what we need to be afraid of and what we don’t need.
+After talking with the woman at the first visit, we can classify her into one group or another: low risk, increased risk, high risk.

 - Risk of what?

 Problems, complications, adverse events while taking hormonal contraception.
-A factor such as, for example, obesity, makes one wonder whether to prescribe a drug or not, because obesity itself entails a number of problems.
+A factor such as obesity makes you think about whether to prescribe the drug or not, because obesity itself entails a number of problems.
 Secondly, smoking is a very significant factor.
 It negatively affects not only reproduction, but also possible complications when taking any hormonal drug.
-Therefore, we do not prescribe hormonal contraceptives to smoking women after 35.
+Therefore, we do not prescribe hormonal contraceptives to women who smoke after 35.

 - Why?

-Because the risks are rising.
-Therefore, we are against smoking: it negatively affects not only the state of the vascular wall, but also the ovaries.
+Because the risks are increasing.
+That's why we are against smoking: it negatively affects not only the condition of the vascular wall, but also the ovaries.

 - That is, up to the age of 35, smokers can still take hormonal contraceptives?

-- The problem is that a woman can not always remember that every day you need to take a pill.
+- The problem is that a woman cannot always remember that she needs to take a pill every day.

-Soon we will get contraceptives that will have a special device with a reminder to take a pill.
-It really depends on motivation.
-For a motivated woman planning her life, this will not be a problem.
-She can set a reminder on her phone, for example.
+Soon we will have contraceptives that will have a special device with a reminder to take the pill.
+It really all depends on motivation.
+For a motivated woman who plans her life, this will not be a problem.
+She can set a reminder in her phone, for example.

 About spirals, rings and injections

-- Unfortunately, there are many unorganized women who cannot always remember to buy a new package at the pharmacy every month.
+- Unfortunately, there are many disorganized women who cannot always remember that they need to buy a new package at the pharmacy every month.

 There is another choice: there are intrauterine contraceptives, for example.